sillsdev/khmer-character-specification/specification.md

 #### 9.7.2.
 Sanskrit <a name="Sanskrit"></a>

 This inventory is adapted from Huot (1956:1-5,18-21).
-In a more recent book, Hum (2005:ឌ,ឍ,ធ) includes three additional consonants: ឡ ក្ស ជ្ញ.
+In a more recent book, Hum (2005:ឌ,ឍ,ធ) includes three additional consonants: ឡ, ក្ស and ជ្ញ.
 Sanskrit has 33 consonants, 33 subscripts, nine dependent vowels, 13 independent vowels and six diacritics.

 The tables that follow present Khmer characters used in Sanskrit in the first row, romanization of them in the second and the unicode code points in the third row.